 I, Natalie Taylor, have had the worst day of my life.

-It all came to an ugly head at that party I went to with Frankie at his buddy’s house in Westfield.
-I really hadn’t planned on going, but Frankie’s persistence wore me down, the way it always does.
+Let’s start at the beginning.
+It all came to an ugly head at that party I went to with Frankie at his best buddy’s house in Westfield.
+I really hadn’t planned on going, but Frankie’s persistence wore me down, the way it always did.
 His buddy made junior partner in his law firm and was celebrating his promotion.
-Frankie didn’t want to disappoint him, so I told him that I’d go if we could just drop in and drop out.
+Frankie didn’t want to disappoint him and wanted me to go, so I told him that I’d go if we could just drop in and drop out.
 He agreed.

 I’m always the buzzkill.
 This is probably because I’d usually rather go home and eat pizza and watch House Hunters International.
 Not that I could admit this to any of Frankie’s fashionable friends.

 I guess I should have known better, but you know how things never dawn on you until you’re right in the middle of them?
 You’re thinking, this is not good, but I’ll be okay, and then things turn out worse than you imagined.

 “Have you seen Frankie?”
 All I want to do is find Frankie and go home.

 And that’s when I realized that Frankie was gone, for who knows what reason, and I was stranded.
 No ride home.

 Suddenly I feel like I’m way back to 13 again, crying in the bathroom at Katie’s birthday party because all the girls were making fun of how I watch football and don’t like going to their sleepovers, and why am I so weird.

 I didn’t have to explain.
 It’s a noisy ride home, and I’m telling her what happened and that Frankie pretty much bailed.
 Not that this worsened my mother’s opinion of him.
 I know he tried at the beginning to put his best foot forward, the way everyone does because I’m a pastor’s daughter.
 The other foot has proven less impressive.